rjshvjy/puvi/.dev-index/code_usage_report.md

   - get_tags in puvi-backend/puvi-backend-main/modules/purchase.py

 ### the
-- Used by modules: cost_management, masters_crud, db_utils, traceability
+- Used by modules: masters_crud, traceability, db_utils, cost_management
 - Files: 4
 - Functions using this table:
   - synchronize_all_sequences in puvi-backend/puvi-backend-main/db_utils.py